awslabs/aws-virtual-application-management/docs/faqs/faqs.md

 **Q: Do I need to do any additional configurations to start?**

-Metrics monitoring is heavily tied to (User Sessions Reports)[https://docs.aws.amazon.com/appstream2/latest/developerguide/enable-usage-reports.html].
+Metrics monitoring is heavily tied to [User Sessions Reports](https://docs.aws.amazon.com/appstream2/latest/developerguide/enable-usage-reports.html).
 The solution enables User Sessions Reports by default.
 User Sessions Reports collects detailed metrics on Amazon Appstream usage and stores the information as a CSV file in Amazon S3.
 This data will collect information from all running fleets in your AppStream 2.0 environment and display them on this dashboard.
 Currently this functionality is still in development and may require a partner to configure.

 ## Streaming